 Research Partners

 Re:BUiLD work research partners support in designing and implementation of the studies, and lead the analysis.
-The research partners Georgetown University (GU), Center for Global Development (CGD), Rochester University (RU), Princeton University (PU), Makerere University, Immigration Policy Lab (IPL) and the Economic Policy Research Center (EPRC).
+The research partners Georgetown University (GU), Center for Global Development (CGD), Rochester University (RU), Princeton University (PU), Makerere University, Stanford University (Immigration Policy Lab) and the Economic Policy Research Center (EPRC).